 1. Understand and embrace your role as a business coaching client.
-There is nothing passive about being a coaching client!
-By hiring a coach, you’re embarking on an intensely active period in developing your business.
-Your role is to be actively engaged in the coaching process, which includes:
+Working with a coach is collaborative.
+The coach (me) gives you advice and guidance, and you implement it, in your own individual way, making your own judgments as you go.
+By hiring a coach, you’re embarking on an active, focused period in developing your business, venture or project.
+Your role is to be actively engaged in developing strategies and plans to help you meet your goals, which I can help clarify and define.

-- Being open to advice and asking questions to clarify anything that is confusing.
+- Are open to advice and ask questions to clarify anything that is confusing.

-- Making active efforts to achieve the goals set in coaching sessions and following through with action items established in sessions.
+- Make active efforts to achieve the goals set in coaching sessions and follow through with action items established in sessions.

-- Staying organized and tracking your own progress between coaching sessions (with my organizational help).
+- Stay organized and track your own progress between coaching sessions (with my organizational help).

-- Communicating openly, even about business topics or issues you find difficult or that make you feel insecure.
+- Communicate openly, even about business topics or issues you find difficult or that make you feel insecure.

 2. Understand my role as your business coach.
-My role as your coach is to give you direction, advice and support in starting or running your business.
+My role as your coach is to give you direction, advice and support in starting or running a business, managing self-employment, managing your projects and anything related to developing your ventures.
 I can’t do it for you, and I can’t perform magic.
 What I can (and will) do is:

 - Help give structure to your ideas and to your existing practices, with an eye to developing streamlined business systems.